jfseb/fdevstart/README.md

       X is a synonym for U, which is ...

       Other synonyms are ...
+  mostly done.

+* make this work with what is XXX

 * sample model with multi domain fact
    *earth water air, fire
    *earth mars, jupiter, ...
+   done

 * add philosophical quote of the day
 * add settings dialog and voting on some features / feedback (record what user actually activate)